haaksmash/flowhub/README.rst

      - Checked out branch develop

 from her feature branch, and Flowhub will clean things up a bit.
-She can also specify a feature name, if she's not currently on the accepted feature branch.
+She can also specify a feature name, if she's not currently on the accepted branch.

 If Suzy's feature is deemed a non-started, and summarily rejected, Flowhub is there to comfort her: